 Making friends and acquaintances in the workplace goes a long way to increase productivity, improve morale and enhance collaboration in the workplace.

-You also get to know about each other’s strengths and shortcomings better, which is critical information for improved team behavior.
+You also get to know each other’s strengths and shortcomings better, which is critical information for improved team behavior.

 Team building exercises bring together people from various departments or even branches.